chee/Recently/readme.md

-Any further development on Recently will happen on https://git.snoot.club/chee/Recently
+Any further development on readme.md will happen on https://git.snoot.club/chee/readme.md